Safeguarding Policy

 • A series or combination of acts, omissions, or circumstances.

-LGBTQI+: An acronym used to describe lesbian, gay, bisexual, transgender, queer or questioning and intersex persons or the community.
+LGBTQIA+: An acronym used to describe lesbian, gay, bisexual, transgender, queer or questioning, intersex and asexual, or other persons with diverse gender, sexual orientation or sexual characteristics, or the community.

-Neglect: Allowing for context, resources and circumstances, neglect refers to failure to meet a child’s basic physical and/or psychological needs, which is likely to result in serious impairment of a child’s healthy physical, spiritual, moral, and mental development.
-It includes the failure to properly supervise and protect children from harm and provide for nutrition, shelter, and safe living/working conditions.
-It may also involve maternal neglect during pregnancy as a result of drug or alcohol misuse and the neglect and ill treatment of a disabled child.
+Neglect: Allowing for context, resources and circumstances, neglect refers to failure to meet a child’s or dependent adult’s basic physical and/or psychological needs, which is likely to result in serious impairment of that person’s healthy physical, spiritual, moral, and mental development.
+It includes the failure to properly supervise and protect children or older people from harm and provide for nutrition, shelter, and safe living/working conditions.
+It may also involve maternal neglect during pregnancy as a result of drug or alcohol misuse and the neglect and ill treatment of a child with disability.
 Neglect can arise from a single event or a combination of different events.

-Physical abuse: Physical abuse refers to actual or potential physical harm perpetrated when another adult or child intentionally or recklessly uses physical force against, with or in the presence of a child, which causes, or could cause, the child harm.
-Physical abuse can also occur when someone intentionally or recklessly causes a child to believe that physical force is about to be used against them without their consent.
-Physical abuse can include actual, witnessed, or threatened hitting, punching, kicking, poisoning, drowning, burning, shaking, pushing or throwing something that strikes a child.
+Physical abuse: Physical abuse refers to actual or potential physical harm perpetrated when another adult or child intentionally or recklessly uses physical force against, with or in the presence of a child or at-risk adult, which causes, or could cause, the child or at-risk adult harm.
+Physical abuse can also occur when someone intentionally or recklessly causes a child or at-risk adult to believe that physical force is about to be used against them without their consent.
+Physical abuse can include actual, witnessed, or threatened hitting, punching, kicking, poisoning, drowning, burning, shaking, pushing or throwing something that strikes a child or at-risk adult.

-Risk management: In the context of creating safe environments for children and young people, risk management consists of assessing and taking steps to minimise the risk of harm to children and young people because of the action of a member of personnel or another child or young person.
-Risk management includes planning the work of the organisation to reduce or minimise situations where children and young people may be abused.
+Risk management: In the context of creating safe environments for children, young people and at-risk adults, risk management consists of assessing and taking steps to minimise the risk of harm to children, young people and at-risk adults because of the action of a member of personnel or another adult, child or young person.
+Risk management includes planning the work of the organisation to reduce or minimise situations where children, young people and at-risk adults may be abused.

 Version